csu-anzai/Cloud-computing-with-AWS/README.md

 - I deployed the application on 3 EC2 instances and scaled max to 5 instances.
 - Auto scaling group with attached security groups make it simple to manage the instances and code deployment.

-## Serverless computing - restting password
+## Serverless computing - resetting password
 #### Lambda function
 ![alt text](Images/Lambda_HowItWorks.662f209027a4fdfde72164fde6f01f51127e8c21.png)
 - This runs code in response to events and automatically manages the computing resources required by that code.